Recording

 Processing and output

 When you stop, the video is processed to MP4 and a thumbnail is generated.
-Once processing finishes, you move on to the issue draft naturally.
+Once processing finishes, the trim screen opens right away so you can keep just the part you need before moving on to the issue draft.

 Continue with Write an Issue.